hector6298/kafka_stream_etl_dashboard/README.md

 ### Manual deployment

-Please refer to the following document.
+Please refer to the [following document](https://github.com/hector6298/kafka_stream_etl_dashboard/blob/main/docs/manual_deployment.md).
 It has all the instructions you need.

 ## Inspecting messages
 If, in addition to the dashboard, you want to see the actual messages.
 You can use the script `kafka_msg_display.py`.
-First, you need to install the `kafka-python` library:
+In your terminal, install the `kafka-python` library:

 ```
 pip3 install kafka-python